Lehi (militant group): Assassination of Lord Moyne

 On 6 November 1944, Lehi assassinated Lord Moyne, the British Minister Resident in the Middle East, in Cairo.
 Moyne was the highest ranking British official in the region.
 Yitzhak Shamir claimed later that Moyne was assassinated because of his support for a Middle Eastern Arab Federation and anti-Semitic lectures in which Arabs were held to be racially superior to Jews.
 The assassination rocked the British government, and outraged Winston Churchill, the British Prime Minister.
-The two assassins, Eliahu Bet-Zouri and Eliahu Hakim were captured and used their trial as a platform to make public their political propaganda.
-They were executed.
-In 1975 their bodies were returned to Israel and given a state funeral.
+The two assassins, Eliyahu Bet-Zuri and Eliyahu Hakim were captured and used their trial as a platform to make public their political propaganda.
+They were both found guilty and executed.
+In 1975, their bodies were returned to Israel, with Egypt exchanging them for 20 Arab prisoners, and given a state funeral.
 In 1982, postage stamps were issued for 20 Olei Hagardom, including Bet-Zouri and Hakim, in a souvenir sheet called "Martyrs of the struggle for Israel's independence."

 Post war terrorist campaign and insurgency

-As a group that never had more than a few hundred members, Lehi relied on audacious but small-scale operations to bring its message home.
+As a group that never had more than a few hundred members, Lehi relied on audacious but small-scale operations to drive its message home.
 They adopted the tactics of groups such as the Socialist Revolutionaries and the Combat Organization of the Polish Socialist Party in Czarist Russia, and the Irish Republican Army.
 To this end, Lehi conducted small-scale operations such as individual assassinations of British officials (notable targets included Lord Moyne, CID detectives, and Jewish "collaborators"), and random shootings against soldiers and police officers.
 Another strategy, adopted in 1946, was to send bombs in the mail to British politicians.
 Other actions included sabotaging infrastructure targets: bridges, railroads, telephone and telegraph lines, and oil refineries, as well as the use of vehicle bombs against British military, police, and administrative targets.
 Lehi financed its operations from private donations, extortion, and bank robbery.
 Its campaign of violence lasted from 1944 to 1948.
 Initially conducted together with the Irgun, it included a six-month suspension to avoid being targeted by the Haganah during the Hunting Season, and later operated jointly with the Haganah and Irgun under the Jewish Resistance Movement.
 After the Jewish Resistance Movement was dissolved, it operated independently as part of the general Jewish insurgency in Palestine.